 Well, last month I learned about freezer cooking and how it is saving many people time in the kitchen.
 If you are not familiar with freezer cooking, basically you spend several hours preparing a bunch of different meals which you package up and freeze for dinners throughout the month.
-When it’s time to prepare that meal, just take out a frozen dinner, let it thaw if necessary and cook.
+When it’s time to prepare that meal, just take out a frozen dinner, let it thaw if necessary, and cook.
 Voila, you have an easy meal!
-There are many women out there who use this type of batch cooking to fix their dinners for an entire month.
+There are many women out there who use this type of batch cooking for fixing dinners for an entire month.
 This is known as “once a month cooking” (OAMC) and it has become pretty popular!

 But ultimately, it was worth it.
-I put together a system for compiling meals that works well for me and my small kitchen.
+I put together a system for compiling meals that work well for me and my small kitchen.
 And today I used the first freezer meal.

 And one other benefit that I didn’t even think about until I was cleaning up after dinner was that I didn’t have to wash so many dishes….so it saved me quite a bit of time during cleanup after dinner too!